Suryansh1720001/Flag-Quiz/README.md

 ## Enhance your knowledge by taking part in this Quiz - 100 Questions

-It is based on kotlin language.
-You can find out upto 100 flags questions with their result Analysis.
+It is based on Kotlin language.
+You can find out upto 100 flags questions with their result analysis.

 ## Some Screenshot of Applicaiton